Wilbur David Good

 His managerial career started in 1922, and, with some breaks, ran through 1949.

-Another minor league player named Wilbur Good, probably Lefty's son, played on several teams managed by Lefty.
-The younger Wilbur had a minor league career from 1936 through 1949, with a break for World War II, playing for Lefty on teams at Johnstown, Leesburg and Fitzgerald.
+Lefty's son, Wilbur Good Jr. but typically going by Bill, played on several teams managed by Lefty.
+The younger Wilbur had a minor league career from 1936 through 1949, with a break for World War II, playing for Lefty on teams at Johnstown and Leesburg and then managing Leesburg and Fitzgerald.